Gale Wilhelm: Writing career

 Wilhelm published several short stories in 1934 and 1935, her first appearing in Literary America.

 Wilhelm's first novel, We Too Are Drifting was published in 1935 by Random House, to many favorable reviews.
-After the publication, Wilhelm worked as Associate Editor of Literary America, living in New York for one year.
+After the publication, Wilhelm worked as associate editor of Literary America, living in New York for one year.
 She then returned to the Bay Area.
+Her second novel, No Letters for the Dead, about a woman who resorts to prostitution while her lover awaits execution for the murder of his wife, was published in 1936.

 In 1938, Random House published Torchlight to Valhalla, Wilhelm's second lesbian-themed novel in which the protagonist, a young woman, is pursued by a very handsome and charming young man, but realizes her true happiness is with another young woman.

 Wilhelm wrote three more novels, Bring Home the Bride in 1940, The Time Between in 1942 and Never Let Me Go in 1945, all with heterosexual themes.
 Never Let Me Go included praise from Wilhelm's friend Carl Sandburg on the book jacket.

 In 1943, Wilhelm received an honorary membership in the International Mark Twain Society for her “outstanding contribution in the field of fiction”.

 Wilhelm also published stories in Colliers and Yale Review in the early 1940s, but didn't publish anything new after 1943.
 However, both Wilhelm's lesbian themed books were reprinted many times in the 1940s, 1950s, and 1960s.
 Torchlight to Valhalla was given a new name, The Strange Path, with a rather salacious cover in 1953.

 In 1975, Torchlight to Valhalla was reprinted by Arno Press's library edition of Homosexuality: Lesbians and Gay Men in Society, History and Literature.

 Wilhelm is now lauded for prose imitating, if not on par, with Hemingway’s, as well as her accomplishment in We Too Are Drifting of taking the lesbian narrative away from the root of homosexuality and instead creating a discourse on gendered and sexual dynamics in lesbian relationships that had been scarcely written about at the time.